• Sonia Gelman

 October 16 in Turkey ⋅ ⛅ 64 °F

-We returned to the ship via light rail.
-All of us were exhausted after a long day.
-In the evening, we had dinner with two other couples.
+We returned to the ship by light rail, all of us exhausted but happy after such a rich and fascinating day.
+In the evening, we ended with a pleasant dinner shared with two other couples—perfect closure to a very full Istanbul adventure.

 Read more